-STATE OF FLORIDA) COUNTY OF Manatre) ss.
-CERTIFY THAT, STANLEY ZEPELAK, as Trustee of the same person whose name is subscribed to the foreg acknowledged that he signed, sealed and delivered the Trustee, for the uses and purposes therein set forth. for said County and in the State aforesaid, DO HEREBY the Stanley L. Zepelak Trust, personally known to me to be soing instrument, appeared before me this day in person and a said instrument as his free and voluntary act and as such GIVEN under my hand and seal this da y or February, 2021.
+COUNTY OF Manatee) I, the undersigned, a Notary Public, in and CERTIFY THAT, STANLEY ZEPELAK, as Trustee of the same person whose name is subscribed to the foregacknowledged that he signed, sealed and delivered the Trustee, for the uses and purposes therein set forth. for said County and in the State aforesaid, DO HEREBY the Stanley L. Zepelak Trust, personally known to me to be going instrument, appeared before me this day in person and e said instrument as his free and voluntary act and as such GIVEN under my hand and seal this da y or February, 2021.
 JAY R BOSWELL Notary Public - State of Florida Commission # GG 218682 My Comm.
-Expires May 16, 2022 Commission expires 05/16/2022 "Exempt under provisions of Paragraph "e" Section 31-45, Real Escape Transfer Law" 1/2021 Date Buyer, Seller or Representative Date Buyer, Seller or Representative Instrument Prepared by: Craig Cobine, Esq., Attorney at 1 .aw, 111 E. Jefferson Avenue, Naperville, Illinois 60540 Mail To: Send Subsequent Tax Bills To: Craig J. Cobine, Esq.
+Expires May 16, 2022 Commission expires.
+OS 16/2022 "Exempt under provisions of Paragraph "e" Section 31-45, Real Estate Transfer Law" 1/12021 Date Buyer, Seller or Representative Instrument Prepared by: Craig Cobine, Esq., Attorney at Law, 111 E. Jefferson Avenue, Naperville, Illinois 60540 Mail To: Send Subsequent Tax Bills To: Craig J. Cobine, Esq.
 Dommermuth, Cobine, West, Gensler, Philipchuck and Corrigan, Ltd. Lucaya Asset Management, LLC OR RECORDER'S OFFICE BOX NO.